 I wish I could report to you that we came home from the pediatrician's office, and everything was fine.
 Unfortunately, the circus continued, but "The Courageous Christopher" learned a new trick.
 His eating continued to decline, and he started to do this thing called "projectile vomiting".
-Now if you have never seen this before, all I can say is that it looks like something out of a horror film.
-Babies spit up, all babies do, but this is not spitting up.
-It is hard to believe that such a tiny little infant could manage this.
-The name projectile is no accident.
+Now if you have never seen this before, all I can say is that it's a very scary and concerning sight to see.
+Sure, all babies spit up, but this is not just any ordinary spitting up.
+It really is hard to believe that such a tiny little infant could even manage this.
+The name "projectile" is no accident and definitely describes what happens.
 The baby vomits with such force that it literally shoots out of the babies mouth and across the room.
 I had never seen anything quite like this.
-I was sure that at any moment his head was going to start spinning around.
+Christopher was definitely "going for distance" every time he spit up!
 It is that scary looking, and believe me when I say that they do not make burp rags big enough or absorbent enough to handle this.
 This required towels, beach towels.
 As you can imagine, it is not healthy for an infant to keep this up for long.

 As luck would have it, my husband was out of town on a well deserved fishing trip.
 For some reason my husband being out of town became a recurring theme whenever a crisis would arise.
 Anyway, I took the traveling circus over to my mom's house, so she could help me maintain calm.
 It was a beautiful spring day, so we sat outside on her porch to enjoy the sunshine.
 Christopher continued to "lose his lunch" (and breakfast) all day long.
 I called the doctor several times, but kept getting the "just watch and wait" advice.
 Finally, it got to the point where he was listless and not having any wet diapers.
 Now I have no medical training, but I do know that newborns can dehydrate very easily.
 I decided to take Christopher to the emergency room.